openvlc/OpenVLC/OpenVLC_VL_IR/README.md

 The content of this repository is organized as follows:
 * Driver folder: Contains the OpenVLC driver interfacing the MAC layer in OpenVLC with the upper layer of the OSI model (Network, Transport, and Application layers)
 * PRU folder: Contains the firmware implementing the TX and RX chains in OpenVLC.
-For the TX chain, there are different options that can be chosen depending on the desired dimming level.
-The following options are available:
+For the TX chain, one of the following options should be selected depending on the desired dimming level:
     * TX_VL_IR_Dimming_0 --> 0% Dimming (As in OpenVLC, only the VL spectra is used)
     * TX_VL_IR_Dimming_25 --> 25% Dimming
     * TX_VL_IR_Dimming_50 --> 50% Dimming